ashfurrow/blog/README.md

 All banner (full-width) images on the site are my own unless they link to an external source.
 I release my photos under the same [license](/LICENSE) as this blog; the licenses of others' work vary.

-I'd like to highly the following contributors.
+I'd like to thank the following contributors.

 Photo | Photographer
 --- | ---